Waves of joy flood Damascus. But an undercurrent of distrust lingers.

 He is also optimistic, believing that the mosaic of military groups that overthrew Mr. Assad can stick together, despite variations in their hard-line interpretations of Islam.

 “The difference now is that the factions understood that they have to stop fighting” among themselves, he says.
-“We had friction among factions and entities likes ISIS that brainwashed us.
+“We had friction among factions and entities like ISIS that brainwashed us.
 Fortunately, now we have clerics who are guiding us on a better path.”

-Which is not to say that there are no tensions among the various armed groups that have competed for power during Syria’s civil war.
+Which is not to say that there are no tensions among the various armed groups that competed for power during Syria’s civil war.

 Outside Damascus stands the hilltop military base that houses the 4th Armored Division, commanded by former President Assad’s brother, Maher.
-On Wednesday, the body of the division’s chief of staff, Major General Ali Mahmoud, still lay in his office where, rebels said, they found him dead already.
+On Wednesday, the body of the division’s chief of staff, Maj.
+Gen. Ali Mahmoud, still lay in his office where, rebels say, they found him dead already.
 He had been killed by a grenade explosion that had also left its mark on a ceramic fruit bowl, charring apples and bananas.

 A fierce dispute broke out between armed men from different factions over who had the right to inspect General Mahmoud’s remains, a dispute that worsened when men sporting the armbands of a radical Islamist group arrived and tried to calm the argument.